-If Facebook is full of memes and your relatives, and Instagram is all pretty photos, Twitter is the land of words.
+If Facebook is full of memes and your relatives and Instagram is all about pretty photos, Twitter is the land of words.
 When you’re learning another language, Twitter can be a great place to read and experience your target language out in the wild.
-Erin is back to recommend some of the best German language learning accounts out there!
+So here we are to recommend some of the best German language learning accounts out there!

 1. Duden (@dudenverlag)

 When it comes to what’s officially correct in German, if it’s not in the Duden, it might as well not exist!
 Their account is a nice mix of esoteric German grammar, posts of word definitions from their dictionary, and answering questions from their followers.

 The Deutsche Welle German learning resources are great, and the associated Twitter account doesn’t disappoint.
 Expect links to the slowly spoken German news, language quizzes and random pretty photos of Germany – just a nice little break from the scrolling.

 3. Jens Clasen (@jenshealthde)